bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

-The landing page displays the all the movies a user can view at the theater.
+The landing page displays all the movies a user can view at the theater.
-The user can enter text into the search bar to filter the movies they see based on their movie title.
+The user can enter text into the search bar to filter the movies they see based on the movie title.
-There is a navigation header at the top of the webpage that has a button that allows a user to log in to, create, or delete their account.

 When logged in, a user can select a movie from the homepage which brings up a list of screenings for that movie.
 Upon selecting a screening, the user can select a seat (thereby selecting a ticket) to purchase for a screening.
 In the same page, a user can select the number of sodas and/or popcorn to purchase for the same screening.
-The user can then finalize their purchase and is displayed a page with information about the screening they have purchased tickets for.
+The user can then finalize their purchase and is displayed a page with information about their order, the screening they have purchased tickets for.

-The user, when logged in, can vote or suggest on a new movie.
-If they click on a button for a movie, it will increase the number of votes by one.
-They can click it as many times as they want.
-They can also suggest a new movie to be added that will have 1 vote added automatically.
+There is a navigation header at the top of the webpage that contains the website title, a welcome splash text with the username, and buttons based on the user logged in with the following functionality:
+- The Login button routes to a page that allows a user to create an account, and sign into their account.
+- When logged in, the Login button turns into a Logout button.
+- When logged in, a Home button to route to the landing page.
+- When logged in, an Order button to route to a page that contains the user's purchase history and details of each order.
+- When logged in, a Vote/Suggest button to route to the voting and suggesting page for future Screenings.
+	- A user can vote on a movie any amount of times they want and can suggest a movie.
-The admin, when logged in, can add a new movie or change the movie name of a previous one, but they cannot vote themselves.
+	-  The admin can add or change a movie but cannot vote.
+- When logged in, a Delete Account button to delete their account from the persistence.

 ### View Tier